 Candidates may apply in one of two ways for their NBI Multi-purpose Clearance Certificate:

-Police clearance certificates can be applied online through the Nepali police online clearance registration system.
+Criminal Record Checks can be applied online through the Nepali police online clearance registration system.

 United Kingdom: A "Police Certificate" is required for applicants who have been in or lived in the United Kingdom (England, Wales, Scotland, Northern Ireland, the Channel Islands, and Gibraltar) to obtain the security clearances necessary for Canadian immigration from the UK.
 The documents required includeIf applying on behalf of another adult, applicants will also be required to provide additional information.
 Detailed instructions can be found at the National Police Chief’s Council (NPCC) Criminal Records Office website.